r2d2bzh/docker-oidc-rp-apache/README.md

 =========================
 This project is a fork of [zmartzone/mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc).
 The key differences:
-- The dockerfile builds from an alpine image by default instead of debian.
+- The Alpine image is used by default instead of Debian.
 - The debian option has been removed.
 - No port is exposed in the final image.